-- Evidence of child abuse, child abandonment, domestic violence, child neglect or sexual violence, despite any prior or pending action in relation to those matters, has been brought.
+- Evidence of child abuse, child abandonment, domestic violence, child neglect, or sexual violence, despite any prior or pending action in relation to those matters, has been brought.

-- Proof that either one of the parents has knowingly provided fraudulent information to the court in regards to any pending or prior action in regards to child abuse, domestic violence, child abandonment, child neglect or sexual violence.
+- Proof that either one of the parents has knowingly provided fraudulent information to the court in regards to any pending or prior action in regards to child abuse, domestic violence, child abandonment, child neglect, or sexual violence.

-- The particular parenting responsibilities usually completed by each parent and the separation of parental duties prior to and during any pending litigation, including duties that were by third parties.
+- The particular parenting responsibilities are usually completed by each parent and the separation of parental duties prior to and during any pending litigation, including duties that were by third parties.